Trade register excerpt; application

 The information provided corresponds to what has been reported to the Trade Registration Office up to the time the information is provided.
 The authority does not guarantee the accuracy and completeness of the information.
 No information is provided about deregistered businesses.

 The trade register with the basic data of the tradesmen is partly made available by the municipality on the Internet.
-The basic data of the tradesmen are sometimes also published in a trade directory or yellow pages, a directory of companies sorted by industry.
+The basic data of the tradesmen are sometimes also published in a business directory or yellow pages, a directory of companies sorted by industry.

 Without a special justification, you will receive information on the basic data of traders.
 This includes